raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step03.md

 **The Stanford Cart**

 The Stanford cart started life as a remote controlled mobile robot.
 A four wheeled cart, its chassis consisted of a rectangular box fitted with cameras and an onboard TV system.
-The cart was worked on at the university from 1960 to 1980; for a period in 1970 the cart was outfitted with line sensors to test autonomous navigation algorithms.
+Researchers at the university worked on the cart from 1960 to 1980; for a period in 1970 they outfitted the cart with line sensors to test autonomous navigation algorithms.

 [Here is a video of the robot following a white line on the ground.](https://youtu.be/8Mxk2L3lu9Q)